 ETF assets under management have doubled from 1.54 lakh crore at the start of FY21 to 2.9 lakh crore at the end of FY21, according to SEBI reports.
 India has a long way to go before it can be considered a mature ETF market.

-The majority of the ETFs invest in stocks; however, investors have several options, including exposure to debt instruments, commodity derivatives, real estate, currencies, etc.
+The majority of ETFs invest in stocks; however, investors have several options, including exposure to debt instruments, commodity derivatives, real estate, currencies, etc.

 The ETFs can also have a combination of several asset classes.